Gerrymandering in the United States: Proportional representation

 Proportional voting systems, such as those used in all but three European states, would bypass the problem altogether.
 In these systems, the party that gets, for example, 30 percent of the votes gets roughly 30 percent of the seats in the legislature.
 Although it is common for European states to have more than two parties, a sufficiently high election threshold can limit the number of parties elected.

 Some proportional voting systems have no districts or larger multimember districts and may break the strong constituency link, a cornerstone of current American politics, by eliminating the dependency of individual representatives on a concrete electorate.
-However, systems like mixed-member proportional representation keep local single-member constituencies but balance their results with nationally elected or regionally-elected representatives to reach party proportionality.
+Systems like mixed-member proportional representation keep local single-member constituencies, but balance their results with nationally elected or regionally-elected representatives to reach party proportionality.

 Effects

 Democracy

 A 2020 study found that gerrymandering "impedes numerous party functions at both the congressional and state house levels.
 Candidates are less likely to contest districts when their party is disadvantaged by a districting plan.
 Candidates that do choose to run are more likely to have weak resumes.
 Donors are less willing to contribute money.
 And ordinary voters are less apt to support the targeted party.
 These results suggest that gerrymandering has long‐term effects on the health of the democratic process beyond simply costing or gaining parties seats in the legislature."